-If you have a cat that won't stop scratching your furniture, you're probably wondering how to make them stop it, which is why we've put together this handy guide to help you prevent your cat from shredding your sofa!
+If you have a cat that won't stop scratching your furniture, you're probably wondering how to convince them to stop it, which is why we've put together this handy guide to help you prevent your cat from shredding your sofa!

-Keep reading to find out how to stop cats from scratching furniture and to discover why they always seem to target your favourite spots.
+Keep reading to find out how to prevent cats from scratching furniture and to discover why they always seem to target your favourite spots.

 While it may seem that your cat just likes to destroy things, your cat can be scratching furniture for a number of reasons.
 The reason for cat scratching can range from a full body workout, scent marking, and boredom, to your cat wanting to maintain the sharpness of their claws.